 OUR CRAFTSMANSHIP

 All our tipis are entirely made in the USA, in Bend, Oregon.
 The fabric is rolled out and cut by hand in our workshop.
-James, who cuts most of our fabric, told us that he is making sure that the beads of his necklace touch the canvas when he is cutting.
 After cutting, the bundles of fabric are picked up by local seamstresses who do the sewing in their own dedicated work spaces.
 Once they bring back the finished covers and liners, we paint them in our workshop.

 THREAD AND REINFORCEMENTS